ozanbaskan/youtube-player/README.md

 # Youtube Player

-### This is a wrapper around the youtube iframe API that allows you to put youtube videos on your webpage
+### This is a wrapper around the youtube iframe API that allows you to put youtube videos on your webpage.

-### This library makes it easier for you to syncronize videos
+### This library makes it easier for you to syncronize videos.

 [![NPM version](https://badge.fury.io/js/%40ozanbaskan%2Fyoutube-player.svg)](https://www.npmjs.com/package/@ozanbaskan/youtube-player)